Reconstruction era: Prosecution of the Ku Klux Klan

-Grant's Justice Department destroyed the Ku Klux Klan, but during both of his terms, Blacks lost their political strength in the Southern United States.
+Grant's Justice Department destroyed the Ku Klux Klan, but during both of his terms, Blacks lost their political strength in the South.
 By October, Grant suspended habeas corpus in part of South Carolina and he also sent federal troops to help marshals, who initiated prosecutions of Klan members.
-Grant's Attorney General, Amos T. Akerman, who replaced Hoar, was zealous in his attempt to destroy the Klan.
+Akerman was zealous in his attempt to destroy the Klan.
 Akerman and South Carolina's U.S. marshal arrested over 470 Klan members, but hundreds of Klansmen, including the Klan's wealthy leaders, fled the state.
 Akerman returned over 3,000 indictments of the Klan throughout the South and obtained 600 convictions for the worst offenders.
 By 1872, Grant had crushed the Klan, and African Americans peacefully voted in record numbers in elections in the South.
-Attorney General George H. Williams, Akerman's replacement, suspended his prosecutions of the Klan in North Carolina and South Carolina in the Spring of 1873, but prior to the election of 1874, he changed course and prosecuted the Klan.
+Attorney General George H. Williams, Akerman's replacement, suspended his prosecutions of the Klan in North Carolina and South Carolina in the spring of 1873, but prior to the election of 1874, he changed course and prosecuted the Klan.
 Civil rights prosecutions continued but with fewer yearly cases and convictions.

 Amnesty Act of 1872

 In addition to fighting for African American civil rights, Grant wanted to reconcile with white southerners, out of a spirit of Appomattox.
-To placate the South, in May 1872, Grant signed the Amnesty Act, which restored political rights to former Confederates, except for a few hundred former Confederate officers.
+To placate the South, in May 1872, Grant signed the Amnesty Act which restored political rights to former Confederates, except for a few hundred former Confederate officers.
 Grant wanted people to vote and practice free speech despite their "views, color or nativity".

 Civil Rights Act of 1875

 The Civil Rights Act of 1875 was one of the last major acts of Congress and Grant to preserve Reconstruction and equality for African Americans.
-The initial bill was created by Senator Charles Sumner.
+The initial bill was proposed by Senator Sumner.
 Grant endorsed the measure, despite his previous feud with Sumner, signing it into law on March 1, 1875.
 The law, ahead of its times, outlawed discrimination for blacks in public accommodations, schools, transportation, and selecting juries.
 Although weakly enforceable, the law spread fear among whites opposed to interracial justice and was overturned by the Supreme Court in 1883.
 The later enforceable Civil Rights Act of 1964 borrowed many of the earlier 1875's law's provisions.

 Countered election fraud

 To counter vote fraud in the Democratic stronghold of New York City, Grant sent in tens of thousands of armed, uniformed federal marshals and other election officials to regulate the 1870 and subsequent elections.
 Democrats across the North then mobilized to defend their base and attacked Grant's entire set of policies.
-On October 21, 1876, President Grant deployed troops to protect Black and White Republican voters in Petersburg, Virginia.
+On October 21, 1876, Grant deployed troops to protect Black and White Republican voters in Petersburg, Virginia.